PGTKi/ReferencePapersCollecting/StudyNotes/xs/Eyeriss:An Energy-Efficient Reconfigurable Accelerator for Deep Convolutional Neural Networks.md

 ## RLC: exploiting data statistics
 **Consecutive zeros with a maximum run length of 31 are represented using a 5-b number as the Run.
 The next value is inserted directly as a 16-b Level, and the count for run starts again.**
 1) reduce DRAM accesses using compression
-2) skip the unnecessary compu￾tations to save processing power
+2) skip the unnecessary computations to save processing power

   ![](https://github.com/PGTKi/ReferencePapersCollecting/blob/master/StudyNotes/xs/pictures/Eyeriss%20Encoding%20of%20the%20RLC.PNG)